Key Takeaways

 Our picks for best machine learning certificate programs

-In coming up with our picks for best machine learning certificate programs, we balanced the above factors (curriculum, modality, reputation, cost) and sought the best programs for each use case outlined (career exploration, upskilling, management).
+In coming up with our picks for best machine learning certificate programs, we balanced the above factors — curriculum, modality, reputation, and cost — and sought the best programs for each use case outlined: career exploration, upskilling, and management.

 Best for career exploration